 Think of a New York family vacation and the Big Apple is usually the first thing that comes to mind.
 But there’s more to New York vacations than the bright lights of Broadway and hustle of Times Square.
 The Empire State is a vast and geographically diverse place that stretches from the beaches of Long Island to the thundering cascades of Niagara Falls.

-Families can all scale mountain peaks in the Adirondacks or explore a path through history along the Erie Canal.
+Whether you’re the kind of family who wants to scale mountain peaks in the Adirondacks or explore a path through history along the Erie Canal, New York is big enough to capture the hearts of everyone in your crew no matter your interests.
 From west to east, here are the top New York family vacation destinations outside of New York City.

 Just down the road from the venerable Chautauqua Institution is the National Comedy Center in Jamestown.
 This state-of-the-art museum opened in 2018 to celebrate the art of comedy, and it’s perfect for kids and families.
 The Center developed out of legendary comedienne Lucille Ball’s (a Jamestown native) vision for her hometown to become the destination for the celebration of comedy.